MovingBlocks/TeraNUI/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/MovingBlocks/TeraNUI)

 In Terasology, you can test easily locally until you're ready for a snapshot or release.
 To do so, you'll need to re-embed TeraNUI into Terasology as source which has priority over any binary version.
 You can get the TeraNUI library as source into your local Terasology workspace as follows:

 ```sh
 groovyw lib get TeraNUI
 ```

 This will place the TeraNUI source code into `/libs/TeraNUI`.
 Please note, that you may need to reload/refresh your gradle workspace in Intellij IDEA.

 ## 🤖 Maintenance

 The main development of TeraNUI happens on the `master` branch, a strong main branch that always has the latest version of the code.
-However, we maintain two versions of TeraNUI for [gestalt] v5 and v7, respectively.
-As the two code lines are nearly identical most changes to either version should be [ported back 🔗](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops#port-changes-back-to-the-main-branch) to the other.
+With TeraNUI v3 we can support both versions of [gestalt] in a single release (v5 and v7, respectively).

+We keep _release branches_ for TeraNUI's major versions.
+Note that new features will only be implemented for the latest version on `master`.
+The following table shows release branches and known projects using them.

 | Branch         | Version | gestalt | Projects |